ThatNintendoNerd/Smush-Material-Research/col.md

 The [Albedo Recoloring](albedo_recoloring), [PRM](prm), and [Skin Materials](skin_materials) pages all have demos that demonstrate the effects of editing the model's albedo color.

 ### Opacity (Alpha)
 The alpha channel of the col map controls the opacity of the model.
 A value of 0.0 is completely transparent, and a value of 1.0 is completely opaque.
-Values in between 0.0 and 1.0 create a translucent effect.
+Values in between 0.0 and 1.0 create a partially transparent effect.
 Not all materials have alpha blending enabled.
 See the
 [Alpha Blending](alpha_blending) page for details.

 ## Col Map Naming Conventions